Woodcut: Modern woodcut printing in Mexico

-Woodcut printmaking became a popular form of art in Mexico during the early to mid 20th century.
+Woodcut printmaking became a popular art form in Mexico during the early to mid-20th century.
 The medium in Mexico was used to convey political unrest and was a form of political activism, especially after the Mexican Revolution (1910–1920).
 In Europe, Russia, and China, woodcut art was being used during this time as well to spread leftist politics such as socialism, communism, and anti-fascism.
 In Mexico, the art style was made popular by José Guadalupe Posada, who was known as the father of graphic art and printmaking in Mexico and is considered the first Mexican modern artist.
 He was a satirical cartoonist and an engraver before and during the Mexican Revolution and he popularized Mexican folk and indigenous art.
 He created the woodcut engravings of the iconic skeleton (calaveras) figures that are prominent in Mexican arts and culture today (such as in Disney Pixar's Coco).
 See La Calavera Catrina for more on Posada's calaveras.

-In 1921, Jean Charlot, a French printmaker moved to Mexico City.
-Recognizing the importance of Posada's woodcut engravings, he started teaching woodcut techniques in Coyoacán's open-air art schools.
+In 1921, Jean Charlot, a French printmaker, moved to Mexico City.
+Recognizing the importance of Posada's woodcut engravings, he began teaching woodcut techniques at the open-air art schools in Coyoacán.
 Many young Mexican artists attended these lessons including the Fernando Leal.

-After the Mexican Revolution, the country was in political and social upheaval - there were worker strikes, protests, and marches.
+After the Mexican Revolution, the country was in political and social upheaval, with worker strikes, protests, and marches.
 These events needed cheap, mass-produced visual prints to be pasted on walls or handed out during protests.
 Information needed to be spread quickly and cheaply to the general public.
-Many people were still illiterate during this time and there was push after the Revolution for widespread education.
-In 1910 when the Revolution began, only 20% of Mexican people could read.
+Many people were still illiterate during this time, and there was a push after the Revolution for widespread education.
+In 1910, when the Revolution began, only 20% of Mexican people could read.
 Art was considered to be highly important in this cause and political artists were using journals and newspapers to communicate their ideas through illustration.
 El Machete (1924–29) was a popular communist journal that used woodcut prints.
 The woodcut art served well because it was a popular style that many could understand.

 Artists and activists created collectives such as the Taller de Gráfica Popular (TGP) (1937–present) and The Treintatreintistas (1928–1930) to create prints (many of them woodcut prints) that reflected their socialist and communist values.
 The TGP attracted artists from all around the world including African American printmaker Elizabeth Catlett, whose woodcut prints later influenced the art of social movements in the US in the 1960s and 1970s.
 The Treintatreintistas even taught workers and children.
-The tools for woodcut are easily attainable and the techniques were simple to learn.
+The tools for woodcutting are readily available, and the techniques are easy to learn.
 It was considered an art for the people.